When to use Elk Calls

-Late season can be hard hunting in Deep snow or hunting in super steep areas.
+Late season can be hard hunting bull elk in deep snow or in super steep areas.
 A hunter in pursuit of either Bull Elk or Cow Elk should always have an Elk Reel in their hip pocket.
 Elk are naturally curious.
 The high pitched nasally super accurate sounds can draw them in this time of year.
 Our calls stop elk on a dime like they have brakes and you control the brake pedal.
 Running elk or elk about to be buggered.
 Running can be stopped with a loud chirp or mew.

 An Elk reel can save your hunt this time of year and it has been proven to call in Cow elk in all hunting seasons.
 December or January is prime cow hunting time and even in the snow our calls don’t stick and don’t fail.
 Late season Cow elk and Bull Elk even respond to blind calling.
 Late season is just another prime time when to use elk calls.

 All Season long